Dwolla/sbt-s3-publisher/README.md

 ### `publish`

-Assembles a JAR and uploads it to the configured S3 path.
+Assembles a jar and uploads it to the configured S3 path.

-### `stack/deploy`

-Creates a CloudFormation stack that deploys the Lambda function.